LabTranslationalArchitectomics/riboWaltz/README.md

     comparison_dt[["subsample_28nt"]] <- reads_psite_list[["Samp1"]][length == 28]
     comparison_dt[["whole_sample"]] <- reads_psite_list[["Samp1"]]

- Then we define a list containing either character strings specifying the name of the sample(s) of interest (as in this example) or character string vectors specifying the name of their replicates (see the *sample* parameter).
+ Then we define a list containing either character strings specifying the name of the sample(s) of interest (as in this example) or character string vectors specifying the name of their replicates (see parameter *sample*).

     names_list <- list("Only_28" = c("subsample_28nt"),
                        "All" = c("whole_sample"))